P4ALLcerthiti/P4ALL_Social_Network_Interaction/README.md

 # Dependencies

-The following console is necessary for the execution of Social Network Interaction module:
+The following libraries is necessary for the execution of Social Network Interaction module:

-[Qt Creator 5.5] (http://www.qt.io/download-open-source/) : The installed version of Qt Creator, must be compatible the existing version of Visual Studio.
+[Qt 5.5] (http://www.qt.io/download-open-source/) : Used to build the sample App.
 [Eigen] (http://eigen.tuxfamily.org/index.php?title=Main_Page) : Library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.

 # App usage

-## Step 1: Add file(s) for testing
+## Step 1: Add file(s) for testing:

 In main.cpp file, the user have to add the paths where the csv files are placed (obj->addFile("C:\\...\\*.csv");).